exasol/virtual-schema-common-lua/doc/system_requirements.md

 VSCL supports merging a set of changed properties into a set of existing properties:

-1. If there is no match for a old property in the set of new properties, the old value remains unchanged in the merge product
+1. If there is no match for an old property in the set of new properties, the old value remains unchanged in the merge product
 2. If a new property has a new non-null value, the property in the merge product has the new value
 3. If there is no match for a new property in the set of old properties, the new property is added to the merge product
 4. If a new property contains a null value, that property does not appear in the merge product

 Rationale:

 In the [`SET PROPERTIES` request](#dispatching-set-properties-requests), the Virtual Schema API provides both current and new (added / modified / unset) properties.
 To avoid code duplication, VSCL supports merging the new properties with the current ones.

+Needs: dsn

 #### Request Dispatching